 As a Foundation School the Governing Body are responsible for admissions and the current admission policy can be opened below.
 However we work in partnership with Essex and ‘in rounds’ admissions are processed by the local Education Authority team.

-An ‘in rounds’ admission are for children starting school in either Year R or Year 7 the following September.
+An ‘in round’ admission is for children starting school in either Year R, Year 3 or Year 7 the following September.

 Admissions at Year R